John Mills

 In 1986 he did The Petition at the National and the following year did Pygmalion on Broadway.
 He provided a voice for When the Wind Blows (1986) and supported Madonna in Who's That Girl (1987).
 His best roles were on TV in Harnessing Peacocks (1993) and Martin Chuzzlewit (1994).
 Mills also starred as Gus: The Theatre Cat in the filmed version of the musical Cats in 1998.

 In 2000, Mills released his extensive home cine-film footage in a documentary film entitled Sir John Mills's Moving Memories, with interviews with Mills, his children Hayley, Juliet and Jonathan and Richard Attenborough.
 The film was produced and written by Jonathan Mills, directed and edited by Marcus Dillistone, and features behind the scenes footage and stories from films such as Ice Cold in Alex and Dunkirk.
 In addition the film also includes home footage of many of Mills's friends and fellow cast members including Laurence Olivier, Harry Andrews, Walt Disney, David Niven, Dirk Bogarde, Rex Harrison and Tyrone Power.
-He portrayed a charming old gent as head of an art museum in the 1997 Mr. Bean.
+He portrayed a charming old gent as head of an art museum in 1997's Bean.
 Mills's last cinema appearance was playing a tramp in Lights 2 (directed by Marcus Dillistone); the cinematographer was Jack Cardiff.
 They had last worked together on Scott of the Antarctic in 1948.

 Personal life and death

-The Wick on Richmond Hill in Richmond, Greater London, was the family home for many years
+The Wick on Richmond Hill in Richmond, Greater London, was the family home for many years.

 His first wife was the actress Aileen Raymond, who died only five days after he did.
 They were married in 1932 and divorced in 1941.
 Raymond later became the mother of actor Ian Ogilvy.

 His second wife was the dramatist Mary Hayley Bell.
 Their marriage, on 16 January 1941, lasted for 64 years until his death in 2005.
 They were married in a rushed civil ceremony, because of the war; it was not until sixty years later that they were married in a church.[20]
 They lived in The Wick, London, for many years.
-They sold the house to musician Ronnie Wood in 1971 and moved to Hills House, Denham, south Buckinghamshire.
+They sold the house to musician Ronnie Wood in 1971 and moved to Hills House, Denham, Buckinghamshire.

-Mills and Bell had two daughters, Juliet, star of television's Nanny and the Professor and Hayley, a Disney child star who appeared in Pollyanna, The Parent Trap and Whistle Down the Wind, and one son, Jonathan Mills, a screenwriter.[2]
+Mills and Bell had two daughters, Juliet, star of television's Nanny and the Professor and Hayley, a Disney child star who appeared in Pollyanna, The Parent Trap and Whistle Down the Wind.
+They had one son, Jonathan Mills, a screenwriter.[2]
 In 1947, Mills appeared with his daughters in the film So Well Remembered.
 The three also appeared together decades later, on an episode of ABC's The Love Boat.
 Mills's grandson by Hayley, Crispian Mills, is a musician, best known for his work with the raga rock group Kula Shaker.

 Honours